Krishnagopal-Sinha/better-nothing-glyph-composer/README.md

 ## 📫 Contributing

-We welcome contributions!
+Contributions are welcomed!
 Feel free to open issues or submit pull requests.

+## Credits 🙌
+- Special thanks to the amazing contributors behind [custom-nothing-glyph-tools](https://github.com/SebiAi/custom-nothing-glyph-tools)!
+For their comprehensive technical documentation.
+It guided me through the process and demystified the magic behind Nothing Glyphs! 🚀
+- A huge thank you to SebiAi (creator of the above) for generously dedicating time to checkout and test my project.
+His feedback and support were invaluable! 🙏🎉

 ## 📄 License

 This project is licensed under the GNU General Public License v3.0.

 ---

-Bring your Nothing Phone's tones to life with light and sound!
-Enjoy crafting with Simple Glyph Composer.

 Happy Composing! 🎵✨